Vinnytsia: Clusters

 Vinnytsia Instrumentation and Automation Cluster was created in February 2021 by local enterprises (Promavtomatyka-Vinnytsia LLC, Innovinprom LLC, Maitek Plus LLC, Grampis LLC, Tiras LLC, Vinaerogis LLC, and others) that work in the instrument-making industry and are engaged in the automation of production with the aim of creating competitive products, creating jobs for the best local graduates, promoting the definition and implementation of smart specialization of the city territorial community and the region.

+In 2021, the public union Vinnytsia Automation and Instrument Making Cluster (Vinnytsia AIM Cluster) was established.
+Its goal is to boost economic potential and develop the regional ecosystem of high-tech sectors.
+Currently, it includes 26 members, among them 2 universities, IT companies, and enterprises engaged in alternative energy, robotics, and medical technologies.

+IT-Association Vinnytsia was founded in 2018, which has been actively operating for six consecutive years.
+It includes 18 members and 50 partners.

 Military

 The headquarters of the Ukrainian Air Force is situated in Vinnytsia.

 Politics

 Vinnytsia is considered the long-time political base for Ukrainian oligarch and former President Petro Poroshenko.
 He owns a local confectionery (as part of the Roshen Corporation) and was elected member of parliament from the local constituency for several convocations.
 However, contrary to some speculations, Poroshenko has never lived in the city.

 Volodymyr Groysman, the former Ukrainian Prime Minister (2016-2019) is from Vinnytsia.